-Narcissists deep down are fundamentally flawed, they are damaged, souls, deep down they have their own insecurities, they feel inadequate and like they don’t belong, because of how they treat others, they do not trust others so believe they need to get in their first, also because they need to escape accountability and they do this by rewriting history into their own reality, some often then believe others have hurt them.
+Narcissists deep down are are hurt souls, deep down they have their own insecurities, they feel inadequate and like they don’t belong, because of how they treat others, they do not trust others so believe they need to get in their first, also because they need to escape accountability.
+They do this by rewriting history into their own reality; some often then believe others have hurt them.
 They tell their lies, so often they no longer know what to trust.

-As their inner selves are so damaged and the try to keep it hidden, they ware a false self that they show to the world around them, as this isn’t their true selves, the real selves sometimes rise to show who they indeed are.
+As their inner selves are so damaged and the try to keep it hidden, they put on that admiration face that they show to the world around them, as this isn’t their whole selves, the other side, they envious side sometimes rise to show who they indeed are.

 As a narcissist blame shifts and projects, they can not turn inwards to recover.
 They genuinely believe all their problems are other people’s fault and not their own doing.

-Most people are not capable of going the the manipulative lengths narcissistic people do, however, when a narcissist is using everything they can to make you, sad, lonely, confused, hurt and angry, even good people can react, not all do, you might have done or said things that you are not proud of, those who do often feel guilty for doing so, which a narcissist will then twist it around and blame you.
+Most people are not capable of going the manipulative lengths narcissistic people do, however, when a narcissist is using everything they can to make you, sad, lonely, confused, hurt and angry, even good people can react, not all do, you might have done or said things that you are not proud of, those who do often feel guilty for doing so, which a narcissist will then twist it around and blame you.